ewelinawilkosz/jenkins.praqma.com_v2/README.md

 # Jenkins as Code template

 ### Description
-The intention of this project is to create the easily configurable template, summarize the current best thinking and create unification for the stateless Jenkins deployments.
+The intention of this project is to replace our old Jenkins with this new JenkinsAsCode version based on the easily configurable template

 ### Getting started